jacopotarantino/generator-ui-component/generators/app/templates/Readme.md

 ## Run a watcher for development

-This just runs a watcher for Webpack/Babel.
-It does not start an HTTP server.
-You can, however, point a browser at your `index.html` file and see your component running there.
+This starts a browsersync server running on `localhost:3000`.
+It serves files out of the current directory and automatically opens a tab in your browser showing off the index page.
 The `index.html` file is mostly intended for local testing and manual QA.

 * `npm start`